perpetualintelligence/docs/docfx_project/articles/terminal/intro.md

 # Terminal Framework
 `OneImlx.Terminal` is a cross-platform, adaptable framework designed for developing modern and secured terminal applications.
 It simplifies terminal infrastructure complexity, enabling developers to focus on building enterprise-grade terminal applications with Unicode support and extensive command hierarchies.

-- Utilize microservices architecture, Dependency Injection (DI), and options pattern to design and configure your terminal apps.
+- Utilize micro services architecture, Dependency Injection (DI), and options pattern to design and configure your terminal apps.
 - Access built-in features or develop custom solutions for terminal UX, runtime, parsing, routing, error handling, command validation, and storage.
 - Choose in-memory command storage or integrate with your custom storage solutions.
 - Create platform and deployment agnostic terminals, servers, and custom applications for on-premise, cloud, hybrid, highly-secured OSAT, or factory environments.
 - Integrate with OAuth and OpenID Connect (OIDC) authentication providers
 - Engage with our team on GitHub for support and feature enhancements.
-- Quickly onboard with our [demo license](https://docs.perpetualintelligence.com/articles/pi-demo/intro.html) and GitHub samples, no payment required.
+- Quickly on-board with our [demo license](gs/demo.md) and GitHub samples, no payment required.

 > ***Easily transform any .NET ecosystem feature into a modern Unicode terminal app.***